khangtictoc/pfSense-Firewall-Lab-Deployment/README.md

 # Pfsense Lab Deployment

-In this lab, we will deploy and test Pfsense's functionalities, using **VMWare** to simulate our network model.
+In this lab, we will deploy and test Pfsense's functionalities, using **VMWare Pro 16** to simulate our network model.

 Table of Contents
 =================